turbot/steampipe-docs/docs/cloud/workspaces.md

 You can delete a workspace from its **Settings** tab.
 From the **Workspaces** tab for your user account or organization, click on the workspace you wish to delete.
 On the workspace page, go to the **Settings** tab, select **Advanced** from the menu on the left, and click **Delete workspace**.
 You will be prompted to confirm deletion; enter the workspace name and click **Delete**.

-## Viewing Query Logs
-You can view the query log for your workspace from your workspace page.
-Go to the **Settings** tab for your workspace, then select **DB Logs** from the menu on the left.

 ## Workspace Maintenance
 Your workspace may be updated and rebooted during the weekly maintenance window, Sundays 2:00am - 5:00am EST/EDT.
 This window is not currently configurable.